Their president is hospitalized, but that hasn’t changed their view of the coronavirus

 “Yes, it’s highly contagious.
 So are the measles,” said Kaye Savage, 63, who lives in Georgia and flew to Washington for the rally.
 “But I’m a firm believer that if you get it, it’s not a death sentence.”

 She said media coverage of the virus has overlooked the high rate of survival for those who catch it.
 Savage said Democratic governors have taken advantage of the coronavirus to shut down their states to make Trump look bad and the results — lost jobs, lost homes — are a bigger problem.
-If anything, Savage said, Democrats’ reactions to Trump getting sick, including the notion that “karma” had exacted its punishment on him, only reinforced her belief that his opponents are unreasonable.
+If anything, she said, Democrats’ reactions to Trump getting sick, including the notion that “karma” had exacted its punishment on him, only reinforced her belief that his opponents are unreasonable.

 Savage said she practices social distancing, and she sat by herself more than 30 feet from the outer edge of the crowd.
 She knows three people who became seriously ill after catching the coronavirus, including a 75-year-old woman with underlying health conditions who died — so the president getting sick won’t influence her views any more than those personal experiences did.